 The Points Based System (PBS) reflects the UK Visas and Immigration (UKVI) rules and includes the concept of Sponsorship, in which education providers must be licensed by the UKVI.
-Queen’s University is a Highly Trusted Sponsor and has a UKVI Sponsor Licence.
+Queen’s University is a Tier 4 Sponsor and has a UKVI Sponsor Licence.
 Under PBS students who wish to enter the UK apply under Tier 4 (General) Student Visa.

 When you apply for a Tier 4 visa you must include a Confirmation of Acceptance for Studies (CAS) number.
 The University will assign your CAS number through the UKVI system.
 In advance of issuing your CAS, the Admissions and Access Service will send you a form for you to provide details of any previous study in the UK, including copies of previous visa stamps.
 This form must be returned before a CAS can be issued.

 The CAS number will be included in a letter called a ‘CAS statement’ which will be sent to you by the Admissions and Access Service.
 This will have important information that you need for your visa application.

 Important note: A CAS statement (including a CAS number) will only be sent to those applicants who have firmly accepted an unconditional offer of a place.
 It is important therefore that you inform the Admissions and Access Service as soon as possible whether you wish to accept or decline your offer.